4nikerin/zod-valid/README.md

 Creates a Zod schema that coerces input to ISO 8601 date strings and provides flexible handling of empty values (`null` / `undefined`) and invalid inputs.

+Usage forms:
+- `toValidISO(type, options?)` — pass the base Zod schema as the first argument and options as the second.
+- `toValidISO(options)` — pass only an options object, where options.type defines the base schema.

 Behavior:
-- Converts valid string inputs to ISO 8601 dates.
+- Converts valid string inputs to `ISO 8601` dates.
-- Non-string or invalid values are replaced with fallback depending on allow and preserve.
+- Non-string or invalid values are replaced with `fallback` depending on `allow` and `preserve`.

 Behavior options:
 | Option    | Description                                                                                                         | Default             | Required |